EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_edge/README.md

 It is possible to tune several parameters in the [configurations](config).
 For example, the congestion of the network can be modified in the [network configurations](config/network.yaml).

 The warehouse can be modified by editing the [scene builder script](../turtlebot2i_description/v-rep_model/warehouse_scene/vrep_scripts/scene_builder_edge.lua).
 For example, for efficiency reasons, you can comment line 101 to disable the second robot while train the agent (only one robot needed).
-If you modify the size of the warehouse and/or the rooms, do not forget to update the [network configurations](config/network.yaml).
+If you modify the size of the warehouse and/or the rooms, do not forget to update the [network configurations](config/network.yaml) and to generate again the map using the [turtlebot2i_mapping package](../turtlebot2i_mapping).

 The [launch files](launch) accept several optional arguments (if not specified, default values are used).
 For example, you can set the seed for the [RL environment](src/turtlebot2i_edge/_task_offloading_env.py) by using the homonym argument of [task_offloading_single.launch](launch/task_offloading_single.launch).

 # 3. Train and test agents

 ## 3.1 Start V-REP scene